sylviancadars/pyama/README.md

 - structureComparisonsPkg : tools to calculate periodic structure fingerprints and use them to calculate distances between these.
 - uspexAnalysesPkg : manipulate and extract structures generated with the supercell program for combinatorial anlyses of disorder in crystals
 - diffractionPkg : tools to calculate atomic form factors, and (in progress) caculate exact X-ray total scattering data

+	The diffractionPkg/nanopdf.py module was originally developped by Olivier Masson, Institut de Recherche sur les Ceramiques, CNRS, Universite de Limoges, France, and adapted by Sylvian Cadars.
+If you use this specific module, please cite:
+	Masson Olivier, and Thomas Philippe, «Exact and Explicit Expression of the Atomic Pair Distribution Function as Obtained from X-Ray Total Scattering Experiments», Journal of Applied Crystallography 46, nᵒ 2 (1 avril 2013): 461‑65. https://doi.org/10.1107/S0021889812051357.

 - ceramicNetworkBuilder : build a ceramic network atom-by atom with coordinance and clustering probabilities.

 Currently-implemented packages :